bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/eve.md

 E.V.E.
 (Evolutionary Virtual Experiment) is user 0000.

 She is also known as E.V.E/L, which stands for Extremely Violent Ersatz Lifeform.
 M8 refers to her as the "big boss" in her WHO ARE YOU? speech.
-She also implies that E.V.E. is on earth while we are not.
+She also implies that E.V.E. is on earth at the moment while we are not.

 ***